espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Cornered Fury.md

 # Cornered Fury
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 When physically outmatched, you fight with unexpected ferocity.
-If a foe of a larger size than you critically hits and damages you, that foe is [[Off-Guard]] to you for 1 round.
+If a foe of a larger size than you critically hits and damages you, that foe is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] to you for 1 round.